-Approximately 600,000 people have been interred here and with the remains of over 30 London Church yards also placed on the site, the figure is approaching one million.
+Approximately 600,000 people have been interred here and with the remains of over 30 of the City's churchyard also on site, the figure is approaching one million.

 What information do we have?

-The City of London Cemetery has been recording the details of every Burial and Cremation that has taken place since its opening in 1856.
+We have been recording the details of every burial and cremation since opening in 1856.

-- Description, avocation, and parochial residence of person buried
+- Description, avocation and parochial residence of the deceased.

-- District in which the death is registered
+- District in which the death was registered.

 - The full name of the deceased*

-- The address of the deceased, or place of death*
+- The address if the deceased or place of death.

-* As given when the death was registered.
-It is not uncommon for information supplied to the Cemetery to be incorrect.
-Often the person making the funeral arrangements will mistakenly give the wrong age of the person, incorrectly spell a name, or not record a middle name etc. This will need to be taken into account when conducting the investigation.
+* The person making the funeral arrangements may mistakenly give the wrong age of the person, incorrectly spell a name, or not record a middle name.
+This will need to be taken into account when conducting the investigation.

-You will need to enter a month and year for both the start and end date of your search so have your search criteria ready.
-You may also use the burial number if it is known.
+You will need to enter a month and year for both the start and end date of your search.
+The burial number may also be used if it is known.
 Please note that the records are arranged by date of burial, not date of death.

-You can also search the burial registers online or, alternatively, contact us and make arrangements to view the registers at our office or book a researcher.
+If you are looking for more recent burial records, please contact us and make arrangements to view the registers at our office or book a researcher.